warpstreamlabs/charts/charts/warpstream-agent/README.md

 ### Kubernetes Equal Spread

-Idealy when deploying WarpStream Kubernetes will equallyy distribute pods across all nodes and zones.
+Idealy when deploying WarpStream Kubernetes will equally distribute pods across all nodes and zones.
 However in some cases Kubernetes may not equally spread the pods across zones which will limit high availability of the WarpStream cluster.